 Find us at 133 W 21st St, lower level, New York, NY 10011 or call us at 212.592.2810

 To help foster relationships between the library and the community it serves, every academic department has a dedicated librarian.
-Contact your liaison for purchase requests, to suggest broader avenues for collection development, to request a library instruction class or research assistance, or anything else library related.Go to Library Liaison
+Contact your representative for purchase requests, to suggest broader avenues for collection development, to request a library instruction class or research assistance, or anything else library related.Go to Library Representative

 Check your fines balance first by logging into Prism, then click through to pay your fines.